 1. Start from the workspace Data page.

-2. Click on the table with the data to download on the left side of the screen.
+2. Click on the table with the data file to download on the left side of the screen.
 The example below is for the sample table.

 Any files available for download will be shown as a link in the sample row.